comfort-mode-toolkit/cm-colors/README.md

 ## CLI Usage

-The `cm-colors` command processes CSS files and tunes color contrast automatically.
+The `cm-colors` command checks your CSS files and fixes colors that are hard to read.

 ### Basic commands

-Process a single CSS file:
+Fix a single CSS file:

 ```bash
 cm-colors style.css
 ```

-Process all CSS files in a directory:
+Fix all CSS files in a folder:

 ```bash
 cm-colors path/to/styles/
 ```

-Process files in the current directory:
+Fix files in the current folder:

 ```bash
 cm-colors .